 Who can a Harassment Adviser assist?

 Harassment Advisers are dedicated to making the University of Birmingham a safe and positive environment in which to work and study.
-Harassment Advisers are here to assist any member of the University of Birmingham affected by Harassment including staff, students, and visitors.
-The service they provide is completely confidential and allows members of the University to discuss their problems without recourse to formal University processes
+Harassment Advisers are here to support any member of the University of Birmingham affected by Harassment including staff, students, and visitors.
+The service they provide is completely confidential and allows members of the University to discuss their problems informally and without recourse to formal University processes

 The Harassment Advisers adhere to the Employee Support Confidentiality Policy (PDF - 9KB) Advisers will not release any names or identifiable information about staff or students who use the service without their consent.
 Any information recorded by Advisers will be kept in a secure place, for reference for future appointments.
-Copies of these records will be kept by Employee Support.
-All records and information will be maintained in accordance with the Data Protection Act.
+All records and information will be maintained in accordance with the Data Protection Acts.